altimmons/LangNotes/Linux.md

 - `gawk` Find and Replace text within file(s)
 - `getopts` Parse positional parameters
 - `grep-` Search file(s) for lines that match a given pattern
+  - use grep -v to find inverse matches.'
 - `groupadd` Add a user security group
 - `groupdel` Delete a group
 - `groupmod` Modify a group